AVSLab/basilisk/docs/source/Install/installOnLinux.rst

         python3 conanfile.py

    For other configure and build options, see :ref:`configureBuild`.
+   This process will verify that the minimum required Basilisk python packages are installed, and that the version is correct.
+If not, the user is prompted to install the package with ``pip3`` in the system or user folder.

 #.
 Next, move to the distribution folder to build using a makefile::